What is the vertical exaggeration if a cross-section has a horizontal scale of 1:24,000 and a vertical scale of 1 inch equals 1000 feet?

 Prepare for the Fundamentals of Geology Exam with flashcards and multiple choice questions.
 Each question includes hints and detailed explanations.
 Get ready to ace your geology test!

-This means the vertical scale is exaggerated by a factor of 2 compared to the horizontal scale.
-Therefore, the vertical exaggeration is correctly calculated as 2x.
+This means that the vertical scale is exaggerated compared to the horizontal scale by a factor of 2,

 Subscribe